paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-015-the-republic-of-the-philippines.md

 ### Statutory Notes

 #### References in Text
 The Trading With the Enemy Act of October 6, 1917, as amended, referred to in text, is act Oct.
 6, 1917, ch.
 106, 40 Stat.
-411, as amended, which is classified to sections 1 to 6, 7 to 39 and 41 to 44 of Title 50, Appendix, War and National Defense.
+411, which is classified generally to chapter 53 (§ 4301 et seq.) of Title 50, War and National Defense.
 For complete classification of this Act to the Code, see Tables.

 #### Amendments
 1950—Act Dec.
 21, 1950, required that 90 days after Dec.
 21, 1950, all suits against the Philippine Alien Property Administration be brought in United States courts instead of in Philippine courts.